onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 and no nemesis.
 These tests spin up a development mode Onyx cluster in the JVM without Jepsen orchestrating nodes being spun up and destroyed.
 This allowed us to build new tests quickly and re-factor our tests as required.
 We then use substantially similar tests with Jepsen orchestrating real nodes, a nemesis, and generated events.
+It also allowed us to CI test our Jepsen tests.

 ### The Future